juanchinovas/subscription-system/README.md

     > Libraries/Framework to run unit testd.
 7. Zod
     > TypeScript-first schema validation with static type inference.
 I use it to validate the new subscription data before insert it in the database.
+8. ESlint
+    > ESlint statically analyzes your code to quickly find problems.
+It is built into most text editors and you can run ESLint as part of your continuous integration pipeline.
+I use it to statically analyze my code and use the best code practices